snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

     rdb_loader: 0.16.0    # WAS 0.15.0
 {% endhighlight %}

+Bear in mind that new minimum required AMI version might now support some old instance types, such as c1.medium or m1.small.
+In that case you need to upgrade your instance type as well.

 <h2 id="help">7.
 Getting help</h2>

 For more details on this release, please check out the [release notes][release] on GitHub.